Zenmo/Holon-webapp/README.md

 ## Start Dev Container

-Visual Studio Code will detect that you are working in a Dev Container, click Reopen in Container to start the Dev container.
-After you reopend visual studio code in a devcontainer you are ready to start the backend and frontend, run the following commands in two seperate terminals:
+Visual Studio Code will detect that you are working in a Dev Container, click "Reopen in Container" to start the Dev container.
+After you reopen visual studio code in a devcontainer you are ready to start the backend and frontend, run the following commands in two seperate terminals:

 ```
 cd frontend
 npm run dev

 cd backend
-python mangage.py runserver
+python manage.py runserver
 ```

 For the frontend Prettier and EsLint is used.
 Make sure you installed these extenstions in your VSCode.
 These extensions are automatically installed in the dev container: